top of page

 CONFLICT IN ISRAEL AND PALESTINE: SIMPLIFIED

-For those completely new, this is a history boiled down to the basics.
+For those completely new, below is a summary of the conflict's history.

 THE HISTORY OF THE TWO-STATE SOLUTION